anachrocomputer/6502/asm/README.md

 Fix test case for use of byte at address $FFFF.
 Also fix resulting bug in assembler.

-Fix stack smashing when operand field contains an over-long label name.

-Fix over-long label names in general.

-Fix stack smashing when the mnemonic or directive name is too long.
+Fix stack smashing when the comment is too long.
+First, make a test case.

-Probably also applies to long operands and long comments as well.
+Add warnings when long operands or comments are truncated.
+Probably needs a generic warning mechanism.

 Maybe, just maybe, allow TABs between fields.